dsf-test-organization/Large_Project_Template/README.md

  * /inst/extdata (installation/externaldata) This is where the raw data that never gets touched goes.
 Everything in the inst folder jumps into the parent directory upond installation.

  * /data This is where the data you want users to have immediate access to after installing the package goes.
 Should be saved as an .rda file.
 Use devtools::use_data(x) to correctly save data into this folder.

+Needs one more folder for working documents.
+Analysis/Vignette/Demo folder.